janpeuker/awesome-tech-roles/README.md

 See also: Account Manager, Technical Account Manager (TAM), Support Engineer

+- [Aligning customer success](https://www.futureofsaas.io/aligning-customer-success-q-a-with-servicenow/) - ServiceNow's Emma Bilardi in an interview on alignement of CSMs with account management and professional services teams and more.
 - [Customer Success 2.0](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/introducing-customer-success-2-0-the-new-growth-engine) - McKinsey strategy piece showing the history of the Customer Success function as part of Customer Experience instead of Business Development (see above).
 - [Engineering Customer Success](https://notoriousplg.substack.com/p/nplg-102022-engineering-customer) - Part of the Product-Led Growth concept, this blog introduces how to measure customer success as driver of startup feature build and market fit.
 - [Effective CSM teams](https://blog.learndot.com/what-makes-a-customer-success-team-effective-we-asked-the-experts) - Interview with experts who perform(ed) TAM and CSM roles.